carpentries/community-facilitators-program/_episodes/02-3-collecting-carpentries-feedback.md

 ---
 title: "Collecting Feedback in The Carpentries"
-teaching: 0
+teaching: 15
-exercises: 0
+exercises: 30
 questions:
-- "Key question (FIXME)"
+- "How can one scout for existing informal feedback in different platforms that community members use to interact?"
+- "How can one solicit for feedback from community members effectively?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Know how to go about scouting for informal feedback relevant to specific topics in various community channels"
+- "Learn more about drafting and posing good questions that encourage community input"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "There are a lot of varied reasons for actively collecting feedback from community members, and understanding the motive behind each ask helps to ask the right questions and gain responses relevant to your aims."
 ---

-Feedback is an innate component of human experiences, and the relationship between the two can be likened to one between shadows and objects - even when you cannot see it, you know it is there.
+So far, we have learnt that feedback is an innate component of human experiences, and the relationship between the two can be likened to one between shadows and objects - even when you cannot see it, you know it is there.
 Creating formal processes for channeling feedback back to the designers of community experiences is an important step in sustaining an existing community and creating avenues for it to grow and thrive.

 Feedback collection is the process by which, through observation, invitation or conversation, information about people's experiences around an initiative is recorded.
 Here are a few reasons why feedback is collected: